amoe/acceleratedcpp/chapter-notes.md

 K&M talk about 'user-defined conversions': the compiler should automatically accept code like `Str foo = "bar"`.
 It just looks for a constructor with a single argument of the type of the RHS value.
-Apparently, the assignment operator is also called in this case.
+[Apparently, the assignment operator is also called in this case. -- No, this is actually wrong.
+K&M refer to the following example:

+    Str s("foo");
+    s = "bar";

+In this case the second statement `s = "bar"` uses both the `const char*` constructor and the assignment operator, while `Str s = "bar"` would only use the `const char*` constructor (but not the assignment operator), as expected.
+The compiler is being quite clever here.]